Spencerx/sql/.github/ISSUE_TEMPLATE/feature-request.md

 ```

 ---
+Make sure that you are sending this issue **for feature** issue only.<br>
+If you liked to send an issue for bug, please use bug report template.

-Make sure that you must send the feature request in the correct repository and you are required to be active to answer our further questions.
+Also, make sure that you must send the feature request in the correct repository and may get asked about this issue.
+Please stay with us first!